Policy on Discriminatory Conduct

 Equality of Opportunity in the University

 Admission to, employment by, and promotion in the University of North Carolina and all of its constituent institutions shall be on the basis of merit, and there shall be no unlawful discrimination against any person on the basis of race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, genetic information, or veteran status.
-(Chapter 1, Section 103)
+[UNC Policy Manual and Code, Chapter 1 - Section 103]

 Equity in Athletics Statement